MutabilityDetector/MutabilityDetector/README.md

     $ java -jar MutabilityDetector.jar --help
-    usage: MutabilityDetector
-    -cl,--classlist <filename>   Only report results on the classes listed within <filename>.
+    usage: MutabilityDetector-cl,--classlist <filename>   Only report results on the classes listed within <filename>.
 Currently this option
                                   only supports plain text files with one class per line.
 It is also rather limited in